ovh/docs/pages/bare_metal_cloud/dedicated_servers/getting-started-with-dedicated-server-eco/guide.en-us.md

 - Access to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/world/&ovhSubsidiary=we)
 - A [dedicated server](https://www.ovhcloud.com/en/bare-metal/) of the ranges Kimsufi, So You Start or Rise in your OVHcloud account
-- Administrative access (sudo) via SSH or remote desktop (Windows) to your server
+- Administrative access via SSH or remote desktop (Windows) to your server

 ## Instructions